Freely-Given-org/ESFM/README.md

 10. To be able to encode commentaries as well as Bibles
 11. To have decision-making in the open, so new versions can be released as necessary and also aren't just imposed unexpectedly

+## Changes

+1. No paragraph marker is required after a chapter marker -- this is because original language (Heb/Grk) Bibles don't have chapter numbers and may not even have paragraph markers.

 ## Restrictions

 ESFM will be more restricted or defined than USFM.
 This will mean that existing USFM files will not likely be valid ESFM, but that's not expected to be a problem as ESFM is intended for new (or updated) works.
 For example: